wp-plugins/google-maps-widget/readme.txt

 4. Widget options - lightbox map

 == Changelog ==
+= 1.75 =
+* 2014/07/29
+* lightbox skins are back; light and dark for now, more coming soon
+* updated lightbox jS

 = 1.70 =
 * 2014/07/10
 * fixed a small bug on thumbnail